Choose your settings

 Cyber hygiene: 6 tips to keep your information safe online

 Cyber hygiene refers to best practices you can adopt and precautions you can take to better protect yourself online and avoid becoming a victim of fraud.
-While scammers might use any number of tricks to try to steal your personal information, there are security practices you can follow to stop them in their tracks.
+While scammers might use any number of tricks to try to steal your personal information, there are security practices you can follow to help you stop them in their tracks.
 Here are a few of them.

 6 smart tips: